harder/harder.github.io/README.md

 # harder.github.io

-This is the source behind my personal web site at kevinharder.com.
+This is the repo for my personal web site [kevinharder.com](https://kevinharder.com).